 Amazon Prime savings

 - Deals and Discounts, Compliments of Amazon Family: These include 20 percent off diapers through Subscribe & Save and 15 percent off eligible products from your baby registry.
 For more information, go to Get 20% off Diaper Subscriptions or About the Completion Discount.

 - Prime Early Access: Get 30-minute early access to Lightning Deals on Amazon.com and new events on MyHabit.com.
 For more information, go to About Prime Early Access.

-- This past summer, Amazon announced it would give Prime members $10 credits on pre-orders of select video games.
+- Video Games: Amazon now gives Prime members $10 credits on pre-orders of select video games.
 Previously, Amazon offered 20 percent off new, physical video games during pre-order stages.

 - Kindle First: Early access for members in the U.S. to download a new book for free every month from the Kindle First picks.
 For more information, go to Kindle First.

-- Parents will enjoy savings on FreeTime Unlimited, which brings tons of kid-friendly content to your account.
+- FreeTime Unlimited: Parents will enjoy savings on FreeTime Unlimited, which brings tons of kid-friendly content to your account.
 Prime members pay $2.99 per month, while non-Prime members pay $4.99.

 - Prime Video: Unlimited streaming of movies and TV episodes for paid or free trial members in the U.S. and Puerto Rico.
 You can also add video subscriptions to Showtime, Starz, A&E, AMC and many other streaming entertainment channels.
 Amazon is constantly expanding its Prime Video library with new content.
 For more information, go to About Prime Video.

 - Prime Music: Unlimited, ad-free access to hundreds of Prime Playlists and more than a million songs for members in the U.S. and Puerto Rico.
 For more information, go to About Prime Music.